Recy Taylor

 Recy Taylor (née Corbitt; December 31, 1919 – December 28, 2017) was an African-American woman from Abbeville in Henry County, Alabama.
 She was born and raised in a sharecropping family in the Jim Crow era Southern United States.
-Taylor's refusal to remain silent about her rape by white men led to organizing in the African-American community for justice and civil rights.
+In the 1940s, Taylor's bravery in speaking out about her rape by white men led to organizing in the African-American community for justice and civil rights.

 On September 3, 1944, Taylor was kidnapped while leaving church and gang-raped by six white men.
 Despite the men's confessions to authorities, two grand juries subsequently declined to indict the men; no charges were ever brought against her assailants.

 In 2011, the Alabama Legislature officially apologized on behalf of the state "for its failure to prosecute her attackers."
-Taylor's rape, refusal to remain silent, and the subsequent court cases were among the early instances of nationwide protest and activism among the African-American community, and ended up providing an organizational spark in the civil rights movement.
+Taylor's rape, refusal to remain silent, and the subsequent court cases were among the early instances of nationwide protest and activism among the African-American community and ended up providing an organizational spark in the civil rights movement.